What is fibromatosis?

 What is the classification of fibromatosis?

-There appears to be many different ways to classify fibromatosis.
+There appear to be many different ways to classify fibromatosis.
 One classification system used is based on age (i.e.: juvenile vs adult fibromatoses) and localisation (ie, superficial vs deep fibromatoses).

 |Deep (musculoaponeurotic) fibromatoses

 See also elastofibroma pathology.

 The following table lists the distinguishing features between superficial and deep fibromatoses.

 Whilst most fibromatoses are benign tumours and do not metastasise (spread to other parts of the body), the desmoid tumours although they do not metastasise like malignant cancers can be locally aggressive.
 They can grow quickly into large tumours that can obstruct vital structures such as major blood vessels, nerves and organs.